-Business travel expenses are expenses incurred by an individual while on University related business travel such as a conference or event.
-These types of expenses typically consist of airfare, hotel, meals, taxis and conference fees.
-For more information regarding how an employee may pay for business travel expenses see Travel Expense Reimbursements and Travel Advances.
+Business travel expenses are expenses incurred by an individual while on University related business.
+For example - attending a conference or event.
+Typical expenses are: airfare, hotel, meals, ride services or mileage, and conference fees.

 The University will reimburse individuals for reasonable, necessary, appropriate and approved travel and business expenses incurred in the performance of University business.
 A purchase order is not required for travel expenses.

-Airfare – The University will reimburse for the most economical airfare that is generally a coach class ticket aboard a regularly scheduled commercial carrier.
-An itinerary or e-ticket is the required documentation for reimbursement of airfare.
+The University will reimburse for the most economical fare, which is generally a coach class ticket aboard a regularly scheduled commercial carrier.
+An itinerary or e-ticket is the required documentation for reimbursement of fare.
 Both are commonly issued from online travel booking sites.
-The itinerary or e-ticket must include the travelers’ names, flight dates, price, ticket class, destination and proof of payment.
+The itinerary or e-ticket must include the travelers name, trip dates, price, ticket class, destination and proof of payment.
 Upgraded seats, travel insurance and other nonessential expenses are not reimbursable.
-The University will not reimburse the equivalent cost of the ticket when personal airline miles are used.
+The University will not reimburse the equivalent cost of the ticket when personal airline miles or credits are used.

-Incidental Expenses –Incidental expenses are miscellaneous expenses incurred while traveling.
-Examples of incidental expenses include laundry, internet access fees, metered parking and reasonable tips for housekeeping.
-The University will reimburse the employee for the actual reasonable expenses if original receipts are provided or will reimburse the employee $3.00 per day without receipts.
+Incidental expenses are miscellaneous expenses incurred while traveling.
+Examples of incidental expenses include laundry, internet access fees, and reasonable tips for housekeeping.
+The University will reimburse an individual for the actual reasonable expenses only if original receipts are provided or will reimburse the employee $3.00 per day without receipts.

-Conference Fees –The University requires a receipt showing what fees were paid and the dates of the conference.
+The University requires a paid receipt showing fees and the dates of the conference.
 Most conference fees can be paid directly by the University through an invoice or by the employee using a University Procurement Card.